Wool Carpet Cleaning in the Twin Cities: What You Need to Know Before Anyone Touches It

 For most Twin Cities homes, every 12 to 18 months is a reasonable target.
 Homes with kids, pets, allergies, or heavy foot traffic may need cleaning every 6 to 12 months.

-Minnesota adds its own layer of challenge — snow, road salt, sand, and long winters where soil gets tracked inside and stays there.
-Wool hides soil well, which is part of what makes it beautiful.
-But hidden soil is still there, and over time dry particulate acts like fine sandpaper on the fiber.
-Regular vacuuming helps.
-Professional cleaning handles what vacuuming can't reach.
+Minnesota adds its own challenge — snow, road salt, and long winters where soil gets tracked inside and stays there.
+Wool hides dirt well, which is part of what makes it beautiful.
+But hidden soil is still there, and over time dry particulate acts like sandpaper on the fiber.
+Vacuum regularly, remove shoes at the door when possible, and schedule professional cleaning before the carpet looks heavily soiled — not after.

 What our wool cleaning process looks like